What is the current status of this program?

 What does this funding get me?

-This is a federal grant and rebate program intended to help schools to replace their old school buses with new electric buses.
+This is a federal grant and rebate program intended to help schools replace their old school buses with new electric, propane, or compressed natural gas buses.

 Am I eligible?